clolsonus/VirtualChoir/website/faq.markdown

 that your job was received, see how many jobs are ahead of yours in the queue, and generally check on the progress of your request.)

-# What if something doesn't work, or the result is just a big mess!
+# What if something doesn't work or the result is just a big mess!

+First, we can fix it!

+Second, visit the "Next Steps" page.
+No fully automatic system will be perfect.
+You can fix some common sync issues, fix rotated videos, and adjust gains for individual tracks yourself.

-First, don't panic, please!
-Second, let me know.
-If something breaks I need to know about it before I can look into it.
+Third, let me know.
+If something has really broke, I need to know about it before I can look into it.
 Consider part of the price of using the service to be helping me fix issues and make the service better for everyone else.

-I will create some pages here with more details, but bear in mind that no automated system will be perfect when dealing with human generated input.
-There are several steps you can do to fix sync issues, adjust audio levels for individual tracks (like boost the levels of your accompaniment, or mute a track that just didn't work out.)

-Again, don't panic, we can fix it, we can make it work!

-# I plan to do all the audio and video engineering myself, I have good tools and know how to use them!

-Yes, that's awesome.
-But I know how time consuming it can be to manually align all your video and audio tracks.
-This system has an option to generate new copies of all your individual audio tracks that are padded/trimmed so they all start at the exact same time.
-You can import these audio tracks into your favorite software tools, line them all up at zero and you are good to go.
-You can focus your time and talents on all the creative parts and skip some of the super tedious parts.
-Just check this box on the request form.

 # Sounds great, how do I install the software?
 What platforms are supported?

 This is the beauty of the automated cloud-based system.
 You can use any device, any operating system, phones, tablets, chromebooks, pc's, macs.
 You don't install any software at all.
-You create a shared folder on your google drive (you do need a google account for that part.)
+You create a shared folder on your google drive (you do need a google account for that.)
 You upload all your videos to the shared folder.
 Then fill out the online form.
 That's it, just watch your email for a notice on how to download your video as soon as it is ready.

 # Can I use this system for choir practice?